 And what about using wood to cover a large area?
 It would not only be very expensive, but wood limits the amount of open area within a structure that cannot exceed the durability of the material before its structural integrity is compromised.

 Fabric doesn’t have those problems.
 It also has the benefit of being used as buildings that would be priced out of practicality if you were to use sheet metal.
 A horse arena, for example, would be much more expensive to build using sheet metal or concrete than one built from fabric.
 On top of that buildings made of wood, concrete, and steel block the light.
 If you have ever been inside a fabric structure, light is diffused into the open space from outside, allowing you to use sunlight to illuminate your surroundings, almost as though you were outside!

 Calhoun starts with a variety of methods available to begin building a fabric structure.
 Only a few things need to be known about the structure before construction.

 • What do you need to use it for?

 • How big does it need to be?

 Calhoun’s fabric structures can be built just about anywhere and are built to last.
 Our hot-dip galvanized steel can last generations, and our fabric covering can last years – backed by almost two decades of warranty.

 The framework can be build on spec and assembled in just about any environment to any size, shape, or architecture needed, at a fraction of the cost and time to build as other building materials.

-The majority of the fabric structure, such as the roof and walls can be made of fabric, but our structures are not limited to just fabric.
+The majority of the fabric structure, such as the roof, end-walls, and side walls can be made of fabric, but our structures are not limited to just fabric.
 Wood, steel, and concrete can be used to enhance the building depending on your plans and designs.
 Fabric is entirely flexible when it comes to construction.

 Sustainable and Functional